i-hodl/Chown-Your-NFTs/Readme.md

 1. Create a file named "RARIBLE_API_KEY.py"

-2.Add your Rarible API key to `` (create this file if it doesn't exist).
+2.Add your Rarible API key to the file you just created.
 Example:

 ```python
     'RARIBLE_API_KEY = 'PASTE-YOUR-API-KEY'